What is CARO?

 Fixed Assets, Clause 3(i):

-• Proper Records: Whether the company is maintaining proper records, including quantitative details and situation of the fixed assets.
+- Proper Records: Whether the company is maintaining proper records, including quantitative details and the situation of the fixed assets.

-• Physical Verification: Whether such assets have been physically verified by the management at reasonable intervals.
+- Physical Verification: Whether such assets have been physically verified by the management at reasonable intervals.
 Such intervals may vary from asset to asset.
-Whether any discrepancies came into the notice on the verification, if so whether the same have properly dealt with in the books of the accounts.
+Whether any discrepancies came to the notice on the verification, and if so whether the same have properly dealt with in the books of the accounts.

-• Title Deeds: Whether the title deeds of the immovable property is in the name of the company.
+- Title Deeds: Whether the title deeds of the immovable property are in the name of the company.
 If not, provide the details, thereof;

 Inventory, Clause 3(ii):